jrkave/Django-Marina-Web-App/README.md

 ## Introduction

 Welcome to Marina, a demo web application designed to streamline marina operations by providing users with tools to manage boat registrations, licenses, and marina space reservations.
-Far from a fully functional, real-world application, this web application is merely reflective of my learning experiences with Django.

 ### Key Functionalities